 Choose from over 100 activities and attractions

-If you are going to be in New York for several weeks, this pass allows you to choose how many attractions you want to visit and allows you to do so for 30 days.
-It is the pass with the longest duration in the city.From $ 76 at Hellotickets
+If you are going to be in New York for several weeks, this pass allows you to choose how many attractions you want to visit and gives you the opportunity to do so for 30 days.
+It is the pass with the longest duration in the city.

-The Explorer Pass is a pass that you pay for based on the number of attractions you want to visit.
-This means that it is perfect to personalize your New York experience to the maximum, as you can choose 3, 4, 5, 7, or 10 attractions and pay according to the amount you choose.
-From the moment you activate your pass, you have a full month to visit the attractions of your choice, so you can take your trip at your leisure.
+The Explorer Pass can be purchased From $ 80, although it is a pass that you pay according to the number of attractions you want to visit.
+Perfect to customize your experience in New York, you can choose 3, 4, 5, 5, 7 or 10 attractions and pay according to the number.
+From the moment you activate the pass, you have a whole month to visit the attractions you have chosen, an advantage over other passes that are usually valid for much less time.

-What's included in the Explorer Pass
+What is included in the Explorer Pass

-- Free choice of 3, 4, 5, 5, 7, or 10 products from over 100 activities and attractions
+- Free choice of 3, 4, 5, 5, 7 or 10 items from over 100 activities and attractions

 - Valid for 30 days

-- Skip-the-line tickets at some attractions
+- Skip-the-line tickets at select attractions

 - New York travel guide to your selected attractions

-- Discounts at stores, restaurants, and shows
+- Discounts at stores, restaurants and shows

 The best combination if you want 3 activities